Key insights

 - Excessive radiation dose or inadequate image quality for diagnostic computed tomography in adults (Hospital Level – Inpatient) eCQM, with inclusion in the eCQM measure set beginning with the CY 2025 reporting period/FY 2027 payment determination

-CMS proposes to modify three measures:
+CMS finalizes modifications to three measures:

-- COVID-19 vaccination coverage among health care personnel measure — Beginning in the fourth quarter of calendar year (CY) 2023 reporting period/FY 2025 payment determination, CMS proposes replacing “complete course of vaccination” with “up to date” vaccination as well as address the time frame related to the numerator in this measure.
+- COVID-19 vaccination coverage among health care personnel measure — Beginning in the fourth quarter of calendar year (CY) 2023 reporting period/FY 2025 payment determination, CMS will replace “complete course of vaccination” with “up to date” vaccination as well as address the time frame related to the numerator in this measure.
 (Note: the measure changes apply to the LTCH quality program and the PPS-exempt cancer hospital quality program.)

 - Add three new modes of survey administration (web-mail mode, web-phone mode, and web-mail-phone mode) in addition to the current mail only, phone only, and mail-phone modes.